jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   (c) if, and only if, satisfied that the student did not withdraw from the course within 7 days after the first day of the course for which attendance of students at the establishment was required, the person shall (as the case requires) pay the amount held to the establishment, or hold it for the establishment's creditors.

 ### 236B Establishment to notify immigration officer if student withdraws from course
-(1) A private training establishment shall ensure that, within 7 days of the withdrawal of any student from a course of study or training at the establishment, an immigration officer (within the meaning of paragraph (a) of the definition of that term in section 2(1) of the Immigration Act 1987) is given written notice of the name of the student and the course, and the day on which the student withdrew.
+(1) A private training establishment shall ensure that, within 7 days of the withdrawal of any student from a course of study or training at the establishment, an immigration officer (within the meaning of section 4 of the Immigration Act 2009) is given written notice of the name of the student and the course, and the day on which the student withdrew.
 (2) Subsection (1) does not apply to a student if the establishment (or governing body) is satisfied on reasonable grounds that the student is a domestic student.

 ### 236C Fees for domestic students must not exceed maximums set in conditions of funding